mrognor/MVault/Docs/Pages/QuickStart.md

 Also, for example, the function of printing variables of the bool type has been changed.
 It is defined in the template in <em> .h </em> the file and therefore it can be changed to a custom one, which is done to display the gender of a person.
-The function is located in the folder *Functions* in *include*.
+The function is located in the folder *Strings* in *include*.

 Let's create a Vault and add 5 keys to it:
 ```cpp